nyxnor/onionjuggler/docs/ONIONSERVICE-CLI.md

 **vanguards** [install|logs|upgrade|remove]
 : Manage Vanguards addon using the repository https://github.com/mikeperry-tor/vanguards.
 This addon protects against guard discovery and related traffic analysis attacks.
 A guard discovery attack enables an adversary to determine the guard node(s) that are in use by a Tor client and/or Tor onion service.
 Once the guard node is known, traffic analysis attacks that can deanonymize an onion service (or onion service user) become easier.
-Installation (git clone) and Upgrade (git pull) are bound to a commit hash set on the .onionrc (git reset --hard VANGUARDS_COMMIT_HASH).
+Installation (git clone) and Upgrade (git pull) are bound to a commit hash set on the .onionrc (git reset --hard vanguards_commit).
 Remove will delete the vanguards directory.
 Logs follow the service logs.
 When installing, it create a service called vanguards@default, which you can stop and start.
 File(s) modified: DataDir/vanguards/vanguards.conf.
 ```
 onionservice-cli vanguards install
 onionservice-cli vanguards logs